Virginia-iGEM/igem-wikibrick/docs/tutorial/README.md

 We also **strongly** reccommend having Git installed, and knowing how to use it to manage your project.
 Git can be downloaded installed from [here](https://git-scm.com/).
 Git-SCM has an excellent general introduction to git [here](https://git-scm.com/docs/gittutorial).
 We will later publish a tutorial on git workflow for iGEM teams.

-### 2.1 For New Projects
+### 2.1 First Steps for New Projects

-In the future, `install.sh` and `install.bat` scripts will exist for Mac/Linux and Windows installation respectively.
+> In the future, `install.sh` and `install.bat` scripts will exist for Mac/Linux and Windows installation respectively.

-In addition, we will have an example project that can be cloned from our Github page.
+> In addition, we will have an example project that can be cloned from our Github page.

-For now, follow the following instructions:
+For now, we have step-by-step instructions.

-1. Create a new directory (a new folder) in a location where you would like to keep your project.
+Create a new directory (a new folder) in a location where you would like to keep your project.
 Your Desktop, Documents, or a Project folder in your home folder are all appropriate locations.

-2. Launch a terminal and navigate to this folder; for Windows users, use Powershell.
+Launch a terminal and navigate to this folder; for Windows users, use Powershell.
 This can be launched by typing `powershell` in the search bar.
-Linux users should use any modern terminal.
-Mac users, I reccommend [iTerm2](https://iterm2.com/)
+Linux users should use any modern terminal emulator.
+For Mac users, I reccommend [iTerm2](https://iterm2.com/).
+If you have never used a terminal before, the following commands an get you pretty far:
-3. Enter the following series of commands:

-It's highly reccommended that you set up a git repository first with
-`git init`
+`dir` for Windows or `ls` for Unix: List all files and folders in your current directory.
+A regular terminal will launch in your Home directory, `C:\Users\<your-username>\` in Windows or `/home/<your-username>` in Unix.
+`cd [dirname]`: Stands for change directory.
+Type in `cd Documents`, for example, to enter your Documents folder. `cd ..` will take you back to the parent directory.
+`mkdir [dirname]`: Creates a new folder with dirname.
+In order to create a folder with spaces in the name, it should be encapsulated in double quotes, I.E. `mkdir "My iGEM Folder"`.
+`exit` to safely close your terminal without interrupting any processes.
+These commands should get you pretty far; further details can be found by entering `[commandname] --help` or `man [commandname]` on Unix.
+Google is your best friend if you want to know more.

-We also reccommend creating a GitHub page to share the repository among your team members.
+In addition to use of this tool, we reccommend creating a GitHub page to share the repository among your team members.
 You can create an Organization Account for your iGEM team [here](https://github.com/organizations/new); instructions for creating a repository can be found [here](https://help.github.com/articles/create-a-repo/). **NOTE: DO NOT tick the 'Initialize this repository with a README' box so that you can push your local repository to GitHub.**

+Enter the following series of commands, omitting any commands starting with `git` if you are not using Git, or are using another version control system.

 If creating a new project: `npm init`
 `npm install -g gulp@next bower`
 `npm install -D igem-wikibrick gulp@next bower string-format`
+`bower install jquery`
 `npm update` - May or may not be necessary due to [a bug with npm's package management](https://github.com/npm/npm/issues/1341).
 `cp node_modules/igem-wikibrick/config.js ./`
 `cp node_modules/igem-wikibrick/gulpfile.js ./`